junghyun397/AbaloneRL/README.md

 # AbaloneRL
-Abalone ReinforcementLearning Environment and AI implemented by alpha-beta pruning with Reinforce learning
+Abalone A.I and environment implemented with AlphaZero algorithm